Marianne Weber: Marianne Weber in Nazi Germany

 Weber's career as a feminist public speaker ended abruptly in 1935 when Hitler dissolved the League of German Women's Associations.
-During the time of the Nazi regime up until the Allied Occupation of Germany in 1945, she held a weekly salon.
-While criticisms of Nazi atrocities were sometimes subtly implied, she told interviewer Howard Becker in 1945 that "we restricted ourselves to philosophical, religious and aesthetic topics, making our criticism of the Nazi system between the lines, as it were.
+She continued to hold her weekly salon until the Allied Occupation of Germany in 1945.
+While criticisms of the Nazi party were sometimes subtly implied, she told interviewer Howard Becker in 1945 that "we restricted ourselves to philosophical, religious and aesthetic topics, making our criticism of the Nazi system between the lines, as it were.
 None of us were the stuff of which martyrs were made."
-Weber did claim, however, to know people who had been involved in the July Plot.
+Weber claimed, however, to know people who had been involved in the July Plot.

-Weber continued to write during this time, however, and published Frauen und Liebe ("Women and Love") in 1935 and Erfülltes Leben ("The Fulfilled Life") in 1942.
+Weber continued writing, and published Frauen und Liebe ("Women and Love") in 1935 and Erfülltes Leben ("The Fulfilled Life") in 1942.

 Later life

-On 12 March 1954, Weber died in Heidelberg, in what was then West Germany.
+After World War II ended, Marianne began writing her own memoir.
+On 12 March 1954, she died in Heidelberg.

 Work

 Themes

 The basis of Weber's sociology was that of a woman in a patriarchal society.
 She wrote about the experiences of German women of her time, many of whom were entering the workforce for the very first time.
 This new exposure of women to the outside world led to shifting gender-based power dynamics within the household.
 The male-created and male-dominated institutions of law, religion, history and the economy provide a framework for the lives of women, whose autonomy suffers as a result.
-Weber also felt that the framework and structures of marriage can be used as a case-study for the larger society, as marriage, and the destiny of women to be married, is central to the lives of women, and could be seen across the spectrum of law, religion, history and economy.
+Weber also felt that the framework and structures of marriage could be used as a case study for the larger society, as marriage, and the destiny of women to be married, is central to the lives of women and could be seen across the spectrum of law, religion, history, and economy.
 She acknowledged that while marriage could restrict the lives of women, it could also serve as a form of protection for women, serving to undermine "the brutal power of men by contract".
 Weber's work, especially the 1907 Wife and Mother in the Development of Law, was devoted to the analysis of the institution of marriage.
 Her conclusion was that marriage is "a complex and ongoing negotiation over power and intimacy, in which money, women's work, and sexuality are key issues".